MarcoKuusk/CyberHygieneFeedback/README.md

    pip install -r requirements.txt
    ```

+3. Obtain an OpenAI API key:
+   - Visit the [OpenAI API website](https://platform.openai.com/signup/) and sign up or log in.
+   - Navigate to the API keys section in your account settings.
+   - Generate a new API key and copy it.

+4. Insert the API key into the `config.json` file:
+   - Open the `src/config.json` file.
+   - Replace `YOUR_OPENAI_API_KEY` with your actual API key:
+     ```json
+     {
+         "openai_api_key": "your_actual_api_key_here"
+     }
+     ```

-3. Start the Flask server:
+5. Start the Flask server:
    ```bash
    python src/server.py
    ```

-4. Open the web interface in your browser:
+6. Open the web interface in your browser:
    ```
    http://127.0.0.1:5000
    ```